Personal profile

 For the full list of his publications, see ‘Research output’ below.

 Paul has co-edited three books; the first entitled The Impact of the Economic Crisis on European Environmental Policy, and the second, Climate Governance Across the Globe: Pioneers, Leaders and Followers.
-His third book, entitled Stability and Politicization in Climate Governance, is forthcoming with Cambridge University Press.
+His most recent book, entitled Stability and Politicization in Climate Governance, was published by Cambridge University Press in 2025.

 Paul's research has been supported by over £400,000 in research funding, most recently via an ESRC New Investigator grant on polycentric and multi-level climate governance.